 My favorite Endangered Species Chocolate bar (that I’ve tried so far) is: Dark chocolate with Cranberries and Almonds.

 - “Directly contributes 1% of its net sales to sustainable organic farming initiatives worldwide.”

 I’ve had their Milk Chocolate, and Milk Chocolate with Puffed Grains, and they were really tasty.
 I haven’t tried their various dark chocolate products yet, though I plan to.
 (One point against this company’s chocolates: I don’t love that they put 3 small, individually wrapped bars inside of the larger package.
 Though the smaller serving sizes are good for portion control and for keeping the unopened chocolate fresh, using that extra wrapping material seems a bit wasteful.)

-You can find many or all of these chocolates at most Whole Foods stores and other natural foods stores.
-There are a number of other companies that make organic chocolate and/or fair trade chocolate (e.g., ALTER ECO, Dagoba, Theo, Angell, and Divine, to name just a few; commenters have also recommended Taza and Green & Black’s).
+You can find many of these chocolates at most Whole Foods stores and other natural foods stores.
+There are a number of other companies that make organic chocolate and/or fair trade chocolate (e.g., ALTER ECO, Equal Exchange, Theo, Angell, and Divine, to name just a few; commenters have also recommended Taza and Green & Black’s).
 I haven’t gotten around to trying all of them yet, but I surely will in the near future…

 P.S.
 Fine chocolate makes a great last-minute gift for any chocolate lovers you know!